-Below, you'll find the answers to some of the most frequently asked questions about the online DNP program from Sacred Heart University.
+Below, you'll find the answers to some of the most frequently asked questions about the online Post-Master's Doctor of Nursing Practice (DNP) program from Sacred Heart University.

 - What is a practice doctorate?